nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User enters the command with the wrong syntax.
+User does not provide a keyword for a prefix.

     * 1a1.
-Trackermon shows an error message to user, indicating the format for finding shows is incorrect, and attaches the correct syntax format.
+Trackermon shows an error message to the user.

       Use case resumes at step 1.

-* 3a.
-Trackermon shows an empty search result.
-    * 3a1.
-Trackermon shows a message informing the user that 0 shows are found.

-    Use case ends.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)